ValdezAndre84/app-dev/README.md

    - Riley's emotions have new members as she transitions into a state called "Puberty".
 Anxiety becomes a central character, along with Embarrassment, Ennui, and Envy, all contributing to Riley’s emotional shenanigans

 - **The Hockey Camp**:
    - Riley's sense of self is challenged after going to a new hockey camp.
-The film explores her new emotions manipulating her behavior in a nes environment
+The film explores her new emotions manipulating her behavior in a new environment

 - **Adolescence and Relationships**:
    - The film portrays about adolescence, affecting Riley’s changing emotions evident in her relationships, even to her friends